HansjoergW/sec-fincancial-statement-data-set/README.md

     raw_num_df = apple_10k_2022_reader.get_raw_num_data()
 ```

-However, the data is more useful if the data of these two datasets are merged together, so that
+However, the data is more useful if the data of these two datasets is merged together, so that
 the primary financial statements (BalanceSheet, IncomeStatement, CashFlow) can be reproduced.

-There are two methods, which exactly do that.
+There are two methods, which do exactly do that.
 The first one returns only the data of the current period and the second
-also returns the content for the previous year.
+also returns the content for the previous year. (provided that this information is present in the report)

 ```
     # merging the data from num and pre together and produce the primary financial statements